DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-07-06-improving-the-course-summary-examples-guidance-page.md

 date: 2022-07-06
 related:
   items:
-    - text: Improving the guidance on the course description pages
+    - text: Adding guidance on how to use this service
-      href: /publish-teacher-training-courses/improving-the-guidance-on-the-course-description-pages/
+      href: /publish-teacher-training-courses/adding-guidance-on-how-to-use-this-service/
 screenshots:
   items:
     - text: Course summary examples